A's bounce back from loss, rally past Royals | Devdiscourse

 Rookie A.J.
 Puk (2-0) got the win after pitching scoreless sixth and seven innings, striking out two.
 Anderson went the first five innings for Oakland.
 He left trailing 1-0, having allowed five hits.
 He struck out two and did not issue a walk in running his unbeaten streak to five games.

 The Royals scored their lone run in the fifth when Ryan McBroom doubled, took third on a single by Cheslor Cuthbert and scored on Nick Dini's sacrifice fly.
-Brown finished with a single and a double for the A's (91-61), who have won seven of eight and lead the race for the first American League wild card by two games over the Tampa Bay Rays, who fell 7-5 later Tuesday night to the Los Angeles Dodgers.
+Brown finished with a single and a double for the A's (91-61), who have won seven of eight and lead the race for the first American League wild card by 1 1/2 games over the Rays, pending Tampa Bay's late result at Dodger Stadium.

 Cuthbert collected a pair of singles for the Royals (56-96), who lost for the fourth time in their past five games.
 The Royals out-hit the A's 6-4.